Green Card Backlog Updates: What Applicants Need to Know in 2023

 H.R.
 3648l was introduced in the House of Representatives in September 2021 by Representative Zoe Lofgren of California and gained support from several immigration advocacy groups.
 However, despite this support, the bill ultimately failed to come to a vote on the House floor.

-The experienced immigration attorneys of Scott D. Pollock & Associates, P.C., have helped countless immigrants successfully navigate the complex U.S. immigration system and are dedicated to assisting clients in achieving their goals.
+The experienced Illinois immigration attorneys of Scott D. Pollock & Associates, P.C., have helped countless immigrants successfully navigate the complex U.S. immigration system and are dedicated to assisting clients in achieving their goals.

 Our team can provide advice on how best to pursue a green card, assess your eligibility for alternative visa options, and represent you in court if needed.
 Contact us today to set up a consultation by calling (312) 444-1940 or filling out our online form.